 To exercise the vested options, the employee submits a so-called exercise notice to the company.
 If the company has created conditional share capital for the ESOP, the employee becomes a shareholder immediately upon exercise of the option.

-The board of directors has to amend the articles of association once a year within 3 months after the end of the business year.
+The board of directors has to amend the articles of association once a year within 3 months after the end of the business year, to be executed by the board of directors in front of a notary public.
 This means that the conditional share capital must be reduced by the amount in which options were exercised and the share capital increased by the corresponding amount.
 Also, an audit report is required for the adjustment of the articles of association, which confirms that the exercise of the options was correct.

 For easy management and administration, we recommend the tool from Ledgy.
 This helps the company to easily keep track of the ESOP or PSOP (and other key performance indicators).